WanionTechnologies/Encryptable/docs/INNOVATIONS.md

 ---

-## 🔑 Innovation #2: Deterministic Cryptography for Zero-knowledge, Stateless Security
+## 🔑 Innovation #2: Deterministic Cryptography for Transient Knowledge, Stateless Security

-### **What Makes This Unique**

-This approach leverages deterministic cryptography to achieve true zero-knowledge, stateless security.\
+This approach leverages deterministic cryptography to achieve strong request-scoped (transient knowledge), stateless security.\
-All cryptographic keys are derived solely from user credentials and a mandatory zero-knowledge 2FA secret, using a secure KDF (such as HKDF).\
+All cryptographic keys are derived solely from user credentials and a mandatory request-scoped 2FA secret, using a secure KDF (such as HKDF).\
 No secrets or keys are ever stored, reconstructed, or recoverable by the server.\
 The 2FA secret is always the final, required layer of entropy, ensuring that only the user can access their data.

-> **Note:** The Encryptable provides the foundation for a zero-knowledge system, but achieving true zero-knowledge in practice requires developers to consistently use `@HKDFId` and `@Encrypt` for all sensitive fields.
-Discipline and correct usage are essential to maintain the zero-knowledge property throughout the application.
+> **Note:** Encryptable provides the foundation for a transient knowledge system, but achieving strict request-scoped knowledge in practice requires developers to consistently use `@HKDFId` and `@Encrypt` for all sensitive fields.
+Discipline and correct usage are essential to maintain the transient knowledge property throughout the application.

 ### **Relationship to Cryptographic Addressing**

 Deterministic cryptography is closely related to the concept of cryptographic addressing (see Innovation #1).\
 Both rely on deriving identifiers and cryptographic keys on-the-fly from user secrets, eliminating the need for persistent key or mapping storage.\
 In cryptographic addressing, entity IDs are deterministically derived from secrets, while in deterministic cryptography, all encryption and decryption keys are derived in the same way.\
-This synergy enables a fully stateless, zero-knowledge architecture.
+This synergy enables a fully stateless, transient knowledge architecture.

 ### **The Innovation**

 - **No Key Storage:** The server never stores or learns any user secret or cryptographic key.
 - **On-the-Fly Derivation:** All keys are derived on demand from user credentials and the 2FA secret.
 - **Stateless Security:** The server remains stateless with respect to secrets; all sensitive operations require user participation.
-- **Zero-Knowledge:** The server cannot decrypt or access user data without the user's active input, including both credentials and the 2FA secret.
+- **Transient Knowledge:** The server cannot decrypt or access user data without the user's active input, including both credentials and the 2FA secret, and secrets are only present in memory for the duration of a request.

 ### **Why This Is Innovative**

-- **True Zero-Knowledge:** No secrets or keys are ever stored or reconstructable by the server.
+- **Request-Scoped Knowledge:** No secrets or keys are ever stored or reconstructable by the server beyond the request scope.
+Secrets exist only ephemerally, for the duration of a request.
 - **Breach Resistance:** Even if the server is compromised, attackers cannot access user data without both the user's credentials and the 2FA secret.
 - **User-Centric Security:** Only the user can access or recover their data; all cryptographic operations require user input, including the 2FA secret.
 - **Insider Threat Elimination:** No admin or privileged user can access or reset user secrets.